 If the total loss of the far-end event exceeds the threshold, the Cum.
 Loss column of the event table is displayed in red.
 If the event summary is displayed, the total loss of the event summary is also displayed in red.
+The Total Loss value of Fiber Visualizer is displayed in red.

 If the total loss is less than the threshold, the Cum.
-Loss column of the far-end event in the event table and the total loss of the event summary are displayed in green.
+Loss column of the far-end event in the event table and the total loss of the event summary and Fiber Visualizer are displayed in green..